-- 2.1 The Committee noted that ALL comprises less than 1% of adult cancers but represents the most common childhood malignancy, accounting for approximately 25% of cancers and 80% of all leukaemia cases in children.
-Hence there is a high clinical need to consider treatments for subsidy to improve treatment affordability and ensure appropriate patient care. - 2.2 Treatment of Philadelphia chromosome positive ALL newly diagnosed patients are treated with either imatinib (listed on the MOH SDL 1) or dasatinib in combination with chemotherapy.
+2.1 The Committee noted that ALL comprises less than 1% of adult cancers but represents the most common childhood malignancy, accounting for approximately 25% of cancers and 80% of all leukaemia cases in children.
+Hence there is a high clinical need to consider treatments for subsidy to improve treatment affordability and ensure appropriate patient care.

+2.2 Treatment of Philadelphia chromosome positive ALL The Committee acknowledged that tyrosine kinase inhibitors (TKIs) are the standard of care for patients with Philadelphia chromosome positive ALL (Ph+ALL).
+Locally, newly diagnosed patients are treated with either imatinib (listed on the MOH SDL1) or dasatinib in combination with chemotherapy.
 If drug intolerance occurs, patients may switch between either agent.
 Patients who develop resistance to imatinib may then receive dasatinib, or ponatinib if they are adults whose ALL has the T315I mutation.
 Adults who develop resistance to dasatinib may receive ponatinib as a last line TKI.
 The Committee acknowledged that local clinical practice is in line with international clinical practice guidelines.